How to Select Visible Cells in Excel (5 Quick Tricks)

 select only filtered visible cells to enter formula in Excel

-• To verify that the formula is showing the average of visible sales only, clear the Filter from the dataset.
-You can notice the change in the result also.
+• To verify that the formula is showing the average of visible cells only, clear the Filter from the dataset.

 different result on same formula when filter is removed